minprog/progik-old/30 Homework/40 Homework 4/40 Sleepwalking Student.md

 However, you should feel free not to bother - whether your answers/analyses are correct or not will have _no effect_ on the grading of this Part 4 of this problem!

 Rather, it will be graded on whether your functions work as they should, whether they _would be helpful_ in answering those questions, and in the clarity and effectiveness of your write-up.

-## Part 5: Optional Ex.Cr. variations

-For up to +5ec points (optional), feel free to make variations in the ASCII wandering of your sleepwalker(s)...

-* For example, a particularly creative ASCII emoji or boundary might be worth +1 or +2 points.
-* A character that changes depending on whether it's moving left or right might be worth +2 or +3 points.
-* A separate rwsteps function that has more than one wanderer (perhaps interacting with each other) might be +3 or +4 points
-* Combining all of these or doing something totally crazy (2d, anyone?) might be +4 or +5 points ...

-Be sure to add an clear and obvious comment bragging about your extras -- we don't want to miss them!